setiQuest/ML4SETI/GettingStarted.md

 # Getting Started

-The following tutorials show you how to get start with retrieving and analyzing the SETI data for the hackathon and code challenge.
-We've used Jupyter Python 2.7 notebooks to create these tutorials.
-They were written using [IBM Data Science Experience (DSX)](https://datascience.ibm.com).
-Some of the tutorials use Apache Spark as well (which is provided by DSX).
+The following tutorials show you how to get started: from getting the data to some example analysis.
+We intended to make access and analysis as democratic as possible: there's no platform or language requirements to get and analyze the data.
+However, in the tutorials below, we've used Python 2.7 Jupyter notebooks running on [IBM Data Science Experience (DSX)](https://datascience.ibm.com).
+Additionally, some of the tutorials use Apache Spark, which is provided by DSX.
-However, you don't need IBM DSX to get the data and analyze it.
-If you do use a DSX account, the tutorials below will work well in that environment with little configuration needed.
-A DSX account will provide you with a Spark kernel and Jupyter notebook to get you up and running quickly.
+If you do create a DSX account, these tutorials below will work well in that environment with little configuration needed (you will need to install a few additionaly Python packages).
+A DSX account will provide you with a Spark kernel and Jupyter notebooks to get you up and running quickly.
+But these instructions should be instructive enough to get you started in any environment.

 ### Tutorials

-One thing to note: use Python 2.7 instead of Python 3.5.
-The `ibmseti` package only installs on 2.x at the moment.
+One thing to note: The `ibmseti` package, used in some of the steps below, only works on Python 2.7 at the moment.

   * [Step 1: Get Data](tutorials/Step_1_Get_Data.ipynb)
   * [Step 2: Reading Data and Creating Spectrogram](tutorials/Step_2_reading_SETI_code_challenge_data.ipynb)